 Now the virtual encrypted disk letter R: is unavailable and Google Chrome profile folder is not accessible.
 If you try to open Chrome on Windows Vista you will see the following message:

 And even more interesting is if you click OK button, Google Chrome will work as a default browser but all your passwords, favorites and history will not be revealed and accessible.

 If you try to open Chrome on Windows Seven trying to open the application you will get the following message:

 To start using Google Chrome just simply connect Rohos virtual disk R: first.
 You may connect it from main Rohos Disk window or use Rohos menu near system clock.

 Encrypt and lock Firefox and Opera profiles

 The same solution can be used to encrypt and lock Firefox and Opera profiles.
-Please note that web browser application will not be able to start unless you connect virtual encrypted disk first.
-In some cases even re-installing application will not help to start it.
+Please note that a web browser application will not be able to start unless you connect virtual encrypted disk first.
+In some cases even re-installing the application will not help to start it.
 That’s why we call this feature – Locking the Application.

 How does it work